 - Testing - where we make sure the code does what it supposed to do without breaking anything

-- Operations - where we deploy the code to production environment and provide support
+- Operations - where we deploy the code to a production environment and provide support

 Activities on waterfall projects have to happen in the exact order and one set of activities can't start before the previous one ends.
 This is why planning is the most important thing on waterfall projects: if you don’t plan right, a phase will be late and will push every other subsequent phase, thus putting the whole project over deadline.

-The problem with using waterfall method on software project is that planning is very tricky in software development.
-You can never be 100% sure how much time you’ll need on something or how much time you’ll spend debugging.
-As a result, waterfall is risky.
+The problem with using the waterfall method on a software project is that planning is very tricky in software development.
+You can never be 100% sure how much time you'll need on something or how much time you'll spend debugging.
+As a result, the waterfall is risky.